stevewarsa/Knowledgebase/README.md

 yarn config set strict-ssl false
 ```
 ## Angular
+### Online IDE for Angular (and other web frameworks) - Stack Blitz:
+You can sign in with your github account: https://stackblitz.com/

 ### How to run Angular Karma unit tests with Jasmine (with optional Chrome debugging)
 run `ng test`, which will launch the Jasmine test runner in the Chrome web browser.
 On the Jasmine test runner, there is a debug button in the upper right of the browser window.
 If you click that a new window opens.
 Then you can open the developer tools and set breakpoints as normal.